Newsround: Newsround Showbiz

 A light-hearted entertainment news round-up, originally known as Newsround Lite and introduced as part of the CBBC Channel's launch in February 2002.
 The latter version of the show was hosted by regular Newsround presenters/reporters Lizzie Greenwood-Hughes, Adam Fleming, Rachel Horne and Thalia Pellegrini, and produced by Sinéad Rocks.
 The programme was axed in 2005.

 Sportsround

 A Saturday morning sports magazine show introduced in September 2005 and produced by Sinead Rocks.
 It was cancelled in December 2010 and replaced by Match of the Day Kickabout, which was cancelled in 2021.
 In 2010 it was presented by Ore Oduba with reporters Des Clarke and Jon Franks.

 Newsround Review of the Year

 Until 2006, a half-hour review of the year special was produced for broadcast during the Christmas/New Year period.
-The last review aired in 2009, and from 2010 – 2019 and 2021–present, the final bulletin of the year was hosted by all presenters who discuss their most memorable news stories.
+The last review aired in 2009, and from 2010 – 2019 the final bulletin of the year was hosted by all presenters.

+Since at least the past few years, Newsround has had a break from broadcasting at Christmas time for 2 weeks during the school Christmas holidays.